MoneySavingExpert.com homepage

 Senior News & Investigations Reporter

-NS&I has refreshed its range of fixed-term 'British Savings Bonds' by adding a two-year option paying 4.6% and a five-year option paying 4.1%.
-Its three-year bond will also now pay newbies 4.35% (up from 4.15%).
+NS&I has refreshed its range of fixed-term 'British Savings Bonds' by adding a two-year and a five-year option, alongside its existing three-year bond.
 However, you can still earn more from the top-paying accounts elsewhere.

 How NS&I's British Savings Bonds work